Belgium Passport Ranking

-The Belgian passport currently ranks on the 7th place according to the Guide visa index.
+The Belgian passport currently ranks on the 7th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 185 countries.
 Making it one of the most desirable passports in the world with a very high mobility score.
 Belgian passport holders have visa-free and visas on arrival access to countries such as Brazil, Japan, United Kingdom, Taiwan, United Arab Emirates, United States and the entire European Union allowing almost instant travel worldwide.
 Belgian passport holders do however require a visa to enter about 41 destinations in the world.

 The Kingdom of Belgium consists of ten provinces and is located in the European Union with neighboring countries Luxemburg, Germany, France and the Netherlands.
 The most important provinces are Antwerp, East Flanders, Hainaut and Brussels.
 Belgium has a surface area of 30,689 square kilometers and is therefore one of the smaller countries in the European Union.
 Its climate is temperate with mild winters and cool summers.